The National LGBT Bar Association’s LGBTQ+ inclusion coaching and consulting.

 Dru is a highly sought-after keynote speaker and diversity, equity, and inclusion trainer for law firms, law schools, and Fortune 500 companies.
 He regularly presents at conferences around the country and in Puerto Rico and heads the National LGBT Bar’s coaching and consulting program for law firms, law schools, and companies – Lavender Law 365®.
 A national and international media spokesperson, Dru has appeared in the New York Times, Washington Post, Wall Street Journal, Associated Press, People Magazine, Self, Reuters, ABC, CBS, NBC, CNN, ABA Journal, Atlantic, Vice, Daily News, New York Post, USA Today, Chicago Tribune, Fox News, NPR, Huffington Post, and was profiled in the Advocate and Vanguard Law Magazine.
 His leadership has been recognized through many honors and awards from institutions such as the National LGBT Bar Association, Inaugural “Trans 100,” City Bar of New York, Brooklyn Law School OUTLaws, and Connecticut TransAdvocacy Coalition.

 Prior to joining Lambda Legal, Dru was the first staff attorney at Transgender Legal Defense & Education Fund, and before that, served as a law clerk in the Massachusetts Superior Court.
 In 2007, Dru co-founded the Jim Collins Foundation, a trans-led national nonprofit that funds surgeries for transgender people in need, funding twenty surgeries in ten years.
-He and continues to serve as a working group member for Grantmakers United for Trans Communities.
+He continues to serve as a working group member for Grantmakers United for Trans Communities.
+Dru also serves on the boards of the ERA Coalition and Fund for Women’s Equality.

 Dru received his bachelor’s degree magna cum laude in Women, Sexuality and Gender Studies from the University of Massachusetts, and his law degree from Western New England University School of Law.
 He is admitted to practice in DC, NY, GA, and MA.
 Dru is a bereaved step-parent and lives with his partner, Rebekah Spicuglia, in Connecticut.